 In those cases, a dental bridge may be the best option.
 Either way, our dentists will help you make the best decision.

 What are the disadvantages of dental bridges?

-A dental bridge can be secured to dental implants instead of adjacent teeth.
-The implants will be surgically placed in the jaw bone on both sides of the gap created by missing teeth.
-The bridge, made up of two crowns with a pontic in the middle, is then secured to the implants.
+A dentist can secure a dental bridge to dental implants instead of adjacent teeth.
+They will insert the implants into the jaw bone on both sides of the gap created by missing teeth.
+The dentist then secures the bridge, made up of two crowns with a pontic in the middle, to the implants.

 How long does a dental bridge last?

-This will depend on many factors including your oral care habits, your diet, and your overall lifestyle.
+This will depend on many factors, including your oral care habits, your diet, and your overall lifestyle.
 People who take good care of their health and oral health seem to have a bridge with a longer lifespan.
-If you take the proper steps to care for the bridge, it can last over 10 years or longer before it needs to be replaced.
+If you take the proper steps to care for the bridge, it can last over 10 years or longer before you need to replace it.